textpattern/textpattern.github.io/tags/comments.md

 <txp:comments />
 ~~~

-The **comments** tag is a *single* tag which is used to display the comments associated with a particular article.
+The **comments** tag can be used as a *single* tag or a *container* tag and is used to display the comments associated with a particular article.
 Comments will be displayed for the present individual article as a default, or to the article set by the `id` attribute.

 ## Attributes